 Duration of Procedure: The cuff will be on your upper arm during the entire experiment.
-We will take blood pressure measurements at different time points during visits 2 and 3.
+We will take blood pressure measurements at different time points during experimental visits.
 It will also be checked on visit 1.
 Each measurement will last approximately 30 seconds.